lacework-alliances/aws-immersion-day/content/3_lacework_aws_overview/34_container_vulnerabilities.md

 7. This image is deployed and is an active container.
 Scroll down and click on the **Active Containers** link.
 8. This Container Dossier provides the details and activity.
 Scroll down to the **List of Active Containers** panel to see where the container is deployed.
    ![Lacework Active Containers](/images/lacework-active-containers.png)

+Lacework's Container Security features enable you to shift your cloud security left into your software delivery process at multiple stages.
+You can prevent security vulnerabilities from being deployed.